bleachbit/docs/_posts/2026-03-18-cookie-manager.md

 date: 2026-03-18 09:47:00
 order: 3
 faqs:
+  - question: How do cookies show in BleachBit's preview and cleaning log?
+    answer: Instead of showing "Delete" in the log, you will see "Clean cookies" followed by the filename containing cookies.
+There will be one entry for each supported browser.
+The log will not list individual cookies.
+  - question: Does Cookie Manager separate cookies by browser?
+    answer: Cookies from all web browsers are shown together.
   - question: What is a cookie?
-    answer: A cookie is a small file a website saves to your browser to remember information about you.
+    answer: A browser cookie is a small file a website saves to your browser to remember information about you.
 For example, a cookie might store your login session, language preference, or shopping cart contents.
   - question: Why would I want to delete cookies?
     answer: Deleting cookies reduces traces of your browsing activity, removes tracking data collected by advertisers, and clears stale session data from sites you no longer use.
   - question: Why would I want to keep a cookie?
     answer: Deleting a cookie from a site usually signs you out and resets your preferences there.
-  - question: Which cookies should I keep?
+  - question: Which browser cookies should I keep?
     answer: |
       You may want to keep cookies for sites that you trust, regularly visit, and want to stay logged in.